-- the basic legal framework needed to fight corruption and strengthen integrity (such as effective criminal and civil codes, conflict of interest laws, meritocratic hiring rules, freedom of information laws, asset disclosure rules, codes of conduct, and whistleblower protection), - effective law enforcement and prosecution, - independent and efficient control, supervision, audit or oversight institutions, - accountable and transparent public finance processes, and - independent media and active non-governmental advocacy and oversight of public sector operations.

-After presentation of different possible approaches, some additional issues regarding corruption risk assessment are addressed (short and straight).
+- ▶ the basic legal framework needed to fight corruption and strengthen integrity (such as effective criminal and civil codes, conflict of interest laws, meritocratic hiring rules, freedom of information laws, asset disclosure rules, codes of conduct, and whistleblower protection), - effective law enforcement and prosecution, - independent and efficient control, supervision, audit or oversight institutions, - accountable and transparent public finance processes, and - independent media and active non-governmental advocacy and oversight of public sector operations risk assessment are addressed (short and straight).
 Then, in the next chapter, a general framework methodology that can be adapted to all approaches in question is developed.
 Every country should encourage its public sector institutions and their experts respectively to be as proactive as possible in terms of corruption risk assessment, and upgrade, extent, adapt or tailor the CRA and framework methodology in a way to consider special characteristics and address particular needs of the individual institution, sector, project or process.
 Only in this case it is reasonable to expect that any of the presented approacheswould actually work in practice.